OWASP/owasp-mastg/Document/0x06i-Testing-Code-Quality-and-Build-Settings.md

 ###### MobSF

 After obtaining the application ipa file, it can be uploaded to the MobSF.
-Version `3.0.9` of the MobSF listed only system libraries used in the application.
+MobSF lists external and system libraries, however it provides wrong versions of some libraries.
+This can be seen by comparing objection results with mobsf results.

 <img src="Images/Chapters/0x06i/mobsf_libraries.png" alt="IDB Analyze Binary" width="700px" />